Raythonic/watiba/README.md

 <div id="command-results"/>

 ## Command Results
-The results of your shell commands issued in backticks are available in the properties of the Python object returned by Watiba to the backticked statement.
-Following are those object properties:
+The results of the command issued in backticks are available in the properties of the object returned by Watiba.
+Following are those properties:

 <table>
     <th>Property</th><th>Data Type</th><th>Description</th>